scott-middleton/Restaurants/technical_questions.md

 allow for more relevant errors presented to the user.

-* Provide some client side validation on the postcode input. i.e ensure all inputs are alphanumeric and of a maximum length - perhaps a postcode format regex should be used.
+* Provide some client side validation on the postcode input. i.e ensure all inputs are alphanumeric and of a maximum length.
+Perhaps a postcode format regex should be used.

-* General improvements could be made with more advanced features such as filters for restaurants based on cuisine type etc and potentially a pagination system to load more restaurants as the user scrolls.
+* General improvements could be made with more advanced features such as filters for restaurants based on name, cuisine type etc and potentially a pagination system to load more restaurants as the user scrolls.

+* Consider requesting ACCESS_FINE_LOCATION permission should the coarse location be deemed to provide insufficient accuracy upon thorough testing.

 ## What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.